ppmorgoun/Auto-Song-Labeller/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Do you have a large swathe songs you downloaded via dubiously legal youtube-to-mp3 websites in the early to mid 2000's with song titles such as:
+Do you have a large swathe of songs you downloaded via dubiously legal youtube-to-mp3 websites in the early to mid 2000's with song titles such as:

-"Breaking the Habit - Lincoln Park [OFFICIAL MUSIC VIDEO]"
+Breaking the Habit - Lincoln Park [OFFICIAL MUSIC VIDEO]

 or: